From Soil Data to Decisions: Building Stronger Soil Information Systems for Agricultural Transformation in Africa

 Reimagining Soil Information Systems

-Generate evidence for decision-making across government and private sectors
+Generating evidence for decision-making across government and private sectors.

 Participants reflected on a broader continental shift that has elevated soil health from a technical issue to a strategic policy priority through regional commitments and investment agendas.

-Participants reviewed findings from a cross-country assessment of Soil Information Systems conducted across six African countries.
-The review examined national coordination mechanisms, protocols, data management approaches, analytics capacity and use of soil information for decision-making.
+In response to the presentation by Dr Winowiecki, participants were invited to review the findings from the cross-country assessment of SISs and provide feedback on the national coordination mechanisms, protocols, data management approaches, analytics capacity and use of soil information for decision-making that was reported.

 Discussions explored: